Catfan7/Catalocke/README.md

 Ban Machines now have space where redstone torch used to be before theoretically breaking it and stasising out right away, therefore the ban machines are actually possible -
-Added water in the guard chutes (so no more fall damage) - Made item vault actually leavable when closing the door on yourself (noteblock in floor opens sea lantern) - No more ideas, cannot improve Catalocke without redesigning it...
+Added water in the guard chutes (so no more fall damage) - Made item vault actually leavable when closing the door on yourself (noteblock in floor opens sea lantern) - No more ideas, cannot majorly improve Catalocke without redesigning it...
 I might do that